Mahmud0808/Iconify/README.md

   1. Flash [Magic Overlayfs](https://github.com/HuskyDG/magic_overlayfs/releases) module (to make read-only system read-write)

+  > Remember to edit _mode.sh_ file inside the module and change these values before flashing:
+  >
+  > `OVERLAY_MODE=1`
+  > `DO_UNMOUNT_KSU=true`
+  >
+  > Note: If one of the above variable doesn't exist, skip that particular variable.

-  2. Flash [ZygiskOnKernelSU](https://github.com/Dr-TSNG/ZygiskOnKernelSU/releases/latest) module (only if you want to use LSPosed features)
+  3. Flash [ZygiskOnKernelSU](https://github.com/Dr-TSNG/ZygiskOnKernelSU/releases/latest) module (only if you want to use LSPosed features)

-  3. Grant SuperSU/root permission for SystemUI from KernelSU app
+  4. Grant SuperSU/root permission for SystemUI from KernelSU app

-  4. Reboot your device to get the modules installed successfully
+  5. Reboot your device to get the modules installed successfully

-  5. Now follow the installation steps of magisk users and voila!
+  6. Now follow the installation steps of magisk users and voila!

   > KernelSU doesn't show root prompt.
 You will have to manually enable root access for Iconify from KernelSU app itself.